Annual Partnership Evaluation Report

 |Number of systems implemented or improved using the OSHA's 1989 Guidelines for Safety and Health Management Programs as a model||6|

 The implementation of Best Practices documents helps the OSP partners to continually improve their SHMS.
-In addition, the OSP partners conducted a review of the scope of their implementation of Best Practices documents during this evaluation period.
+In addition, the OSP partners continued to review of the scope of their implementation of Best Practices documents during this evaluation period.
 Results from this analysis were used to enhance their SHMS.

-The OSP partners are also developing a new Best Practices document, "Safety at Heights - Fall Protection on Wood Poles" to reduce or eliminate injuries and fatalities caused by fall hazards on wood poles and other structures.
-It is anticipated that the "Safety at Heights - Fall Protection on Wood Poles" Best Practices document will be completed and possibly implemented during 2010.
+The OSP partners continue to work on a Best Practices document, "Safety at Heights - Fall Protection on Wood Poles" to reduce or eliminate injuries and fatalities caused by fall hazards on wood poles and other structures.
+It is anticipated that the "Safety at Heights - Fall Protection on Wood Poles" Best Practices document will be completed and possibly implemented during 2011.

 |2d.
 Technical Assistance (if performed, note type and by whom)|